rapka/wordle-list/util/readme2.md

 # wordle-list

 A handy compilation of games based on Josh Wardle's Wordle.
 Feel free to open an issue with bugs or suggestions!
-See CONTRIBUTING.md for more details.
+See CONTRIB

 ## Normal Wordle Variants